money-on-chain/Moc-Jobs/README.md

-# Cron Jobs
+# Moc Jobs

+This is a backend executor jobs.
 Periodic tasks that runs differents jobs, that call the contracts and asks if the are ready to execute it.
 This jobs run async of the app, and call directly to the contract througth node.

 ### Currents jobs